kurnevsky/famulus/README.md

 ollama serve
 ```

-API key can be specified via `OLLAMA_API_KEY` environment variable.
-Note that
 Ollama does not natively support the Bearer authentication scheme.
 However, this
 functionality can be added using a reverse proxy.